-The Part D plans - which are operated under contract with private insurance companies to provide Medicare prescription drug coverage - are susceptible to fraud that is difficult for regulators to uncover without the help of whistleblowers.
-Some Medicare Part D fraud examples can be found below.
+Medicare Part D prescription drug plans – which are operated under contract with private insurance companies to provide Medicare prescription drug coverage – are susceptible to fraud that is difficult for regulators to uncover without the help of whistleblowers.

 - Part D sponsors misrepresenting their benefit offerings when submitting bids to CMS for Part D contracts.
 Part D sponsors must submit bids on an annual basis in order to enter into or renew a Part D contract.